Lesson 12 – Video 5 – Detailed Discussion of CL-SNCG/I (Compound Links – Subnetwork Circuit Group – Inherent) Monitoring for Protection Switching

 - How does protection-switching work?

-- How is CL-SNCG/I Monitoring (for Protection-Switching) different from SNC/I Monitoring for Protection-Switching.
+- How does CL-SNCG/I Monitoring (for Protection-Switching) differ from SNC/I Monitoring for Protection-Switching?

 - PI-TSF/PI-TSD versus CI_SSF[n]/CI_SSD[n]